patrick-fenis/Student/3_frontend_frameworks/week_16/2_thur/student_labs/lab.md

 <img src="https://i.imgur.com/7YlFsU7.png" width=500/><br>

 #### Getting Started

+Make sure you run `npm i` to install react and all of the other dependencies.
+Then run `npm start` to get the app to load in your browser.

 In `src/index.html` you will find five weather elements that generate the output you are seeing now.